Poojan912/UniChat/README.md

 samples, guidance on mobile development, and a full API reference.

 02/05 Poojan Akhani: Creating a new flutter application and create sign in page and create file for further modification..
+02/05 Jainil Patel: Implemented sign up page for the application.